RohitMaurya139/Focus-on-Today-webApp/README.md

 ```html
 <html lang="en">
 ```
-- Root element of the webpage, with language set to English.
+- The root element of the webpage, with the lang="en" attribute to indicate the language is English.

 ### `<head>` Section